 Tourism can provide these benefits if handled with sensitivity and an understanding that the visitor is seeking evidence of authenticity and a genuine representation of the past.
 The city precinct demonstrates that heritage and history does not have to sacrificed in the search for economic prosperity and job creation.

 The next prominent owner was Sydney banker and philanthropist Thomas Walker acquiring the property from Nichols sons in the 1840s.
-He commissioned Sydney architect Edmund Blacket to design a large two-storey Victorian mansion called Yaralla house.
+He commissioned Sydney architect Edmund Blacket to design a large two-story Victorian mansion called Yaralla house.
 Walker died in 1886 and left the estate in trust to his only daughter Eadith.

 Yaralla House and the grounds are strikingly English-in-style and layout.
-The Arts and Crafts influenced Sulman buildings are set in idyllic setting of an English estate garden and park.
+The Arts and Crafts influenced Sulman buildings are set in the idyllic setting of an English estate garden and park.

 were sub-divided in 1908, 1912, and 1922, becoming estates of Federation and Californian bungalow homes built for soldiers after World War I.

 Yaralla House was the ‘hub of Sydney society’ in the Interwar period, according to the Dictionary of Sydney.
-Eadith Walker who lived at the house during this period was a famous Sydney philanthopist and held many charity events on the property.
+Eadith Walker who lived at the house during this period was a famous Sydney philanthropist and held many charity events on the property.

-Yaralla House was a convalescent hospital after the Second World War and then fell into dis-repair.
+Yaralla House was a convalescent hospital after the Second World War and then fell into disrepair.
 Much conservation work has been carried out in recent decades.

 The property had many important visitors over the years from royalty to the vice-regal.